kibook/s1kd-tools/tools/s1kd-newsmc/README.md

 Include issue information in referenced data modules.

 -k &lt;skill&gt;
-The skill level code of the new data module.
+The skill level code of the new SCORM content package.

 -L &lt;language&gt;
 The language ISO code of the new SCORM content package.